Review of our 6th visit to Diamonds Athuruga Island in South Ari Atoll in the Maldives - our 14th visit to the Maldives - in April 2012.

 I didn't do much snorkelling this year for various reasons, despite Athuruga's superb house reef.
 There had been no sand-pumping (which had ruined snorkelling in parts of the reef in previous years), so visibility was always pretty good, and sometimes exceptional.
 Others reported regular sightings of turtles, octopus, rays and the like.

 Some excellent diving again this year courtesy of IDive.
-Unfortunately, they've put their prices up a lot again this year, from €550 to €605 for the 10-dive package, though part of this can be blamed on the Maldives government, who have doubled last year's new sales tax from 3% to 6% (and there are rumours it will increase to 10% next year).
+Unfortunately, they've put their prices up a lot again this year, from €550 to €605 for the 10-dive package, though part of this can be blamed on the Maldives government, who have doubled last year's new Goods and Services tax (GST) from 3% to 6% (and there are rumours it will increase to 10% next year).
 And it has to be pointed out that this is an all-inclusive price – all kit, including computer and boat charges are included in this price.

 There are now dozens of big live-aboards (aka safari-boats) loose in the Maldives – most days one or two motored past the island, and for the first time it was not uncommon to find your dive site already occupied by their dive dhonis.
 Last year we saw maybe one or two live-aboards the entire fortnight.
 These also produce much revenue for the Maldivean Exchequer – the government have clearly decided that they are going to squeeze the tourist for every rufiyaa they can get.
 One of the instructors told us that in the Maldives there are now more live-aboards than resorts.
 The IDive instructors were critical of the live-aboards, claiming that they do not meet proper safety standards, dump their rubbish over the side at night, and clandestinely catch rare fish such as Frogfish and Leaf-fish to be sold in the market in Male.